jonbertelsen/poems/README.md

     - jbcrypt
     - jitpack.io repository
     - TokenSecurity
-3. config.properties with the secret key for jwt should be in the resources folder
+3. `config.properties` with the secret key for jwt should be in the resources folder.
+Since we don't want to expose the file on Github, you need to to create it yourself and add this into it:

+    ```terminal
+    SECRET_KEY="841D8A6C80CBA4FCAD32D5367C18C5"
+     ```
 4. The utils package
 5. The `accessHandler` in the `ApplicationConfig` class
 6. The `setGeneralExceptionHandling` method in the `ApplicationConfig` class